A first look at the iPhone 12 and iPhone 12 Pro - NewsChannel 3-12

 On Saturday, I spent a little time with the new iPhone 12 and 12 Pro with CNN Underscored’s Jacob Krol.
 (Disclosure: CNN Underscored makes money from purchases made on its platform, and it’s not part of CNN News.)

 iPhones have finally stopped (or at least paused) getting bigger and bigger.
 This year’s phones are slightly thinner, smaller and lighter than their predecessors.
-The design, with its flush sides, is a throwback to iPhone 5 models from over seven years ago.
 The new flat-sided designs are a throwback to the beloved iPhone 5 design from over seven years ago.

 The camera is among the most important features to smartphone buyers.
 Apple promises that its expanded Night mode capabilities will boost low-light selfies or photos taken in the evening, showing better contrast and more details, without needing a flash.
 The iPhone 12 and iPhone 12 mini feature a dual-camera system on the back, with wide and ultra wide lenses, while the iPhone 12 Pro and iPhone 12 Max add a telephoto zoom lens.
 The new devices also use software for better “computational photography,” enhancing images by allowing more light and sharper focus.